deepfabric/elasticell-proxy/README.md

 # elasticell-proxy
-This is no longer maintained and is integrated into this [Elasticell](https://github.com/deepfabric/elasticell).
+This is no longer maintained and is integrated into [Elasticell](https://github.com/deepfabric/elasticell).